MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 **NB**: The stationary condition is $S_i=\sum_j S_jQ_{ji}$, in the detailed balance equation above there is no sum.

-Notice that if $X$ is a markov chain with distribution $S$ that satisfies detailed balance, then $S$ is stationary.
-This is good because solving [[Monte Carlo Markov Chain#^f94fe6|the equation above]] is simpler than than directly searching for a stationary distribution.
+Notice that if $X$ is a Markov chain with distribution $S$ that satisfies detailed balance, then $S$ is stationary.
+This is good because solving [[Monte Carlo Markov Chain#^f94fe6|the equation above]] is simpler than directly searching for a stationary distribution.

 If the chain satisfies detailed balance, then $Q$ can be symmetrized and its spectrum gives information on the time scales dynamics of the chain (see more [here](https://cims.nyu.edu/~holmes/teaching/asa19/handout_Lecture3_2019.pdf#page=13&zoom=100,89,628)).